Rock, Paper, Scissors

 - Under where the

-is selected, create a new variable namedcomputer_move
+player_moveis selected, create a new variable namedcomputer_move - Set the

-- This will choose either "R", "P", or "S" at random
+computer_movevariable to berandom.choice("RPS")- This will choose either "R", "P", or "S" at random

 The code should look something like this: